eastwickcz/check_linux_metrics/README.md

 # check_linux_metrics
 [check_linux_metrics](https://github.com/kxr/check_linux_metrics)

+This project is a fork of the original [check_linux_metrics](https://github.com/kxr/check_linux_metrics) by Khizer Naeem, updated for Python 3 compatibility.
+It retains the original functionality of monitoring key system metrics while ensuring compatibility with modern Python versions.

-A monitoring plugin for icinga/nagios/nsca, that reports basic system metrics of a linux host: cpu, load, threads, openfiles, procs, diskio, disku, memory, swap, network
+A monitoring plugin for icinga/nagios/nsca, that reports basic system metrics of a Linux host: cpu, load, threads, openfiles, procs, diskio, disku, memory, swap, network.

 ## Key features

- - **Minimal dependency:** Only needs basic python libraries which are installed by default on linux, all the metrics are calculated from the /proc filesystem
+ - **Minimal dependency:** Only needs basic Python libraries which are installed by default on Linux.
+All the metrics are calculated from the `/proc` filesystem.

- - **Minimal privilege:**  Can be run by any non-priviliged user.
-Does not require root
+ - **Minimal privilege:** Can be run by any non-privileged user.
+Does not require root access.

- - **No Sampling:** Important metrics like CPU, DiskIO, NetworkIO and new process forks are calculated based on the cumulative values provided by the kernel.
-These cumulative values are provided by the kernel since uptime, when any of these checks are called the first time, the values are copied in the interim directory.
-Next time whenever the plugin is called, the diffrential/interim values are reported.
-This ensures that there is no peak/spike missed in between the plugin calls.
+ - **No Sampling:** Important metrics like CPU, DiskIO, NetworkIO, and new process forks are calculated based on the cumulative values provided by the kernel.
+These cumulative values are provided by the kernel since uptime.
+When any of these checks are called the first time, the values are copied in the interim directory.
+Next time, whenever the plugin is called, the differential/interim values are reported.
+This ensures that there is no peak/spike missed between the plugin calls.

+## Python 3 Update

+This fork modernizes the original codebase by rewriting it to be compatible with Python 3.
+All core functionalities remain the same, but compatibility and performance improvements have been made to ensure the tool works with contemporary systems.

 ## TODO
- - Improve and stanadardize argument handling
+ - Improve and standardize argument handling
  - Print usage instructions if wrong/bad arguments are passed
  - Add more sanity checks for arguments
  - Add more warning and critical thresholds
  - Move the output printing part from each function to a single function
  - Enable/disable perfdata
- - Add a file age plugin?
+ - Add a file age plugin
- - Add a Process wise memory and cpu usage reporting function?
+ - Add a process-wise memory and CPU usage reporting function
- - Add functionality of directly sending email (making this script usefull as a standalone monitoring)
+ - Add functionality for directly sending emails (making this script useful as a standalone monitoring tool)
- - Add graphite output support?
+ - Add Graphite output support

 ## Program Structure

-  The Main function checks and validate arguments and call the respective independent functions check_cpu etc.
+  The main function checks and validates arguments, then calls the respective independent functions such as `check_cpu`, `check_memory`, etc.

 ## Usage Examples
  - CPU